LocalJoost/LocalJoost.github.io/_posts/2022-06-19-MRTK2-to-MRTK3--intercepting-a-raw-air-tap-like-with-IMixedRealityPointerHandler.markdown

 public UnityEvent<bool> RightHandStatusTriggered { get; } =
   new UnityEvent<bool>();
 ```
-the fields that are used keep track of whether or not the status flips, and the events are used to tell the world what happened: the hand is going of the pinch threshold - or back under it.
+the fields that are used keep track of whether or not the status flips, and the events are used to tell the world what happened: the hand gesture is passing the  the pinch threshold - or falling back back under it.
 These events correspond to `IMixedRealityPointerHandler`'s `OnPointerUp` and `OnPointerDown`.
 You can now simply add a listener to these events to get notified of what the hands are doing:

 ## The proof of the pudding